El Cajon, California Therapists

 An Overview of Mental Health in El Cajon, California

 Part of “The Golden State’s” famous San Diego County, El Cajon, California is surrounded by mountains and near the Pacific Ocean.
-The city’s name literally means “little box.”
+The city’s name means “little box.”
 El Cajon is home to some of the best-known businesses in the world, including the manufacturing site for Taylor Guitars.

 Residents and visitors alike can enjoy the year-round warm and sunny weather for which Southern California is so admired.
 People wishing to go to Mexico can also easily drive to Tijuana from El Cajon.